EdogawaDenji/upgrade-contract/README.md

-# Sample Hardhat Project
+## Description

+use hardhat upgrade contract example

-Try running some of the following tasks:
+## Try running some of the following tasks

 **hardhat help**